Bangladesh bans all activities of ousted PM Sheikh Hasina’s Awami League

 The interim government has said it will investigate Hasina in connection with allegations that she ordered the killings and enforced disappearances of dissidents during the public uprising against her regime in July and August.
 A total of 51 cases have been filed against her, including 42 for murder.
 Two warrants for her arrest have also been issued.

-The decision to ban the Awami League was taken at a meeting of the council of advisers, chaired by Yunus, following three days of protests outside the chief advisor’s calling for a ban on the party and its prosecution for atrocities committed to suppress the 2024 uprising, The Daily Star reported.
+The decision to ban the Awami League was taken at a meeting of the council of advisers, chaired by Yunus, following three days of protests that began outside the chief advisor’s residence, calling for a ban on the party and its prosecution for atrocities committed to suppress the 2024 uprising, The Daily Star reported.

 The ban aims to “ensure national security, protect leaders and activists of the uprising, and safeguard plaintiffs and witnesses involved in the tribunal proceedings”, Law Adviser Asif Nazrul said.